distil/jserializer/README.md

   end
 end
 ```
-Then the rest of your serializers can inherit from `ApplicationSerializer` and start to use your preferred decoder.
+Then the rest of your serializers can inherit from `ApplicationSerializer` and start to use your preferred encoder.

 ## Serializer Class Definition Options